Dacia Jogger MPV review

 While the Jogger uses the same platform as the aforementioned Clio and Sandero, it’s been stretched to create a huge amount of space inside the cabin.
 Second-row passengers will enjoy more room than in most family hatchbacks, and even the third row is spacious enough for adults – once they’ve got through the slightly narrow gap to access the rearmost seats.
 Even with all seats in place, the boot is an okay size, but you get a van-like space with the third row of seats folded down.

 The Jogger’s safety score looks a little concerning.
-Euro NCAP, a bureau that crash-tests new cars to see how safe they are, gave the Jogger a one-star rating (out of five) and called its performance ‘disappointing’.
-It’s largely because the third row of seats, which are likely to have children in them, don’t have airbags or seatbelt reminders.
-But it's worth noting that the Sandero Stepway's score has been adapted for the Jogger, which hasn't actually gone through the crash tests itself.
+Euro NCAP, an independent organisation that crash-tests new cars to see how safe they are, gave the Jogger a one-star rating (out of five) in 2021 and called its performance ‘disappointing’.
+The low score was largely due to the lack of a seatbelt reminder in the third row of seats and some missing active safety tech.
+But it's worth noting that the entire Dacia range, including the Jogger, was updated in 2024 to meet stricter European safety standards, bringing new safety features that would improve its score if it was retested today.

 Besides that, there’s very little not to like about the Jogger.
 It’s not exciting, but it’s not meant to be – and you get so much space and all the features you need for an affordable price, along with the option of a seven-seat hybrid that’s unique at this price point.
-It starts from around £250 per month on a PCP finance deal with a similar amount upfront, which is staggering value – unless you place safety as particularly important.
+It starts from around £250 per month on a PCP finance deal with a reasonable upfront payment, which is staggering value – unless you place safety as particularly important.